spenurkar/drawerlayout-with-action-bar/README.md

 drawerlayout-with-action-bar
 ================

-Atest project for Drawer Layout with Action Bar pattern.
+A test project for Drawer Layout with Action Bar pattern.